-It’s important to understand that not all holistic methods and approaches are created similar and some natural healing methods will produce quicker and better results than others.
+It’s important to understand that not all holistic methods and approaches are created similarly and some natural healing methods will produce quicker and better results than others.
 If you want to address chronic pain issues such as joint aches and arthritis with holistic approaches, here are a few natural pain relievers you can try.
-In many cases these approaches provide a great addition to what you are already doing and when working with a health coach or holistic doctor many people find that these tips below combined with individualized protocols based on your specific genetic make up and lab results can yield complete resolution to long time chronic pain sufferers.
+In many cases, these approaches provide a great addition to what you are already doing and when working with a health coach or holistic doctor many people find that these tips below combined with individualized protocols based on your specific genetic makeup and lab results can yield a complete resolution to long time chronic pain sufferers.

 1. Tai Chi:

 A low-impact activity that can increase motion and strengthen joints and surrounding muscle tissue, tai chi is an ancient spiritual and physical practice that can help arthritis symptoms by reducing their symptoms and sometimes even eliminating them all together.

 According to research, tai chi can relieve pain and other side-effects of osteoarthritis, and stiffness.
 In addition to pain relief, tai chi can improve the range of motion which helps to alleviate joint pain for people living with rheumatoid arthritis and fibromyalgia.

 Another ancient technique that promotes natural recovery, yoga is perfect for individuals suffering from joint pain and lower back issues.
 Gentle stretches and positions opening the joints can assist, prevent, and alleviate chronic soreness in the shoulders, knees, and hips.

 A form of yoga called mudras uses a series of hand gestures to increase energy and concentration and improve a state of mind.